Camp Verde Quilters sponsor biennial Quilt Show and Fabric Craft Boutique as part of Fort Verde Days

 This year, the show will be held in the Community Center Gymnasium at Main and Hollamon streets from 9:30 a.m. until 4 p.m.
 Friday, Oct.
 12 and Saturday, Oct.
 13.

-Quilts will be on display this year made from quilters across Camp Verde, C, ttonwood, Sedona and other Verde Valley communities, Nordstrom says.
+Quilts will be on display this year made from quilters across Camp Verde, Cottonwood, Sedona and other Verde Valley communities, Nordstrom says.

+Attendees are encouraged to vote for their favorite quilts.
+Viewer’s Choice ribbons will be awarded for first place, second place and third place.

 But wait, there’s more.